 |Manchester Royal Infirmary, Royal Manchester Children’s Hospital, St Mary’s & the Eye Hospital||£10.80 per month, you can get this via www.parksolve.co.uk/cmft.
 Fill this out in advance as it can take around 2 weeks to receive your permit.|

 |Tameside General/ Pennine Care Trust||£30 monthly passes are available for students.|

 |Stepping Hill||£5 per month permits are available, can be obtained from the Rowan Unit (debit cards taken).|

-Placement Assessment Document (PAD) and Learning Objectives:
+Practice Assessment Record and Evaluation (PARE) and Learning Objectives:

 Take your portfolio in to placement and discuss with your mentor.
 You can discuss what objectives you will be able to meet with your mentor.
 This will help guide you towards writing reflections and gaining information to use as well as earmarking skills you will be able to practice for your mentor to sign off.

 Gather evidence of learning you have undertaken to support your portfolio.
 Blank spoke and generic reflection templates are available on Blackboard; it is useful to have a few blank copies so you can fill some out while on placement if you have a spare minute or if you are reflecting after a particular experience.
 Peer mentors will arrange portfolio workshops to help you make a start with compiling your portfolio and your AA will be able to answer any specific portfolio queries.

 A spoke is an opportunity for you to spend a few hours or a full day with another department linked to your current placement.
 Most placements should have information of relevant spokes in the student file available on site, feel free to arrange your own outside of this list but be aware that you mentor may ask you to justify the link between the spoke and your hub placement!